microeinhundert/radonis/packages/radonis/README.md

 // Check if a route is the current route: console.log(route.isCurrent('users.show')) // => `true` if currently on `users.show` or a child of `users.show`, `false` if not

-// Check if exact match:
-console.log(route.isCurrent('users.show', true)) // => `true` if currently on `users.show`, `false` if not
+// Check if a route is exactly the current route: console.log(route.isCurrent('users.show', true)) // => `true` if currently on `users.show`, `false` if not
 ```